testdrivenio/docker-for-beginners/docker_for_beginners_article.md

 1. Docker (similar to git) has an ignore file called  [.dockerignore](https://docs.docker.com/engine/reference/builder/#dockerignore-file) where you can define which files and folders you don't want to add to the image (due to security, size, etc.).
 1. As I mentioned in the article, the data from the container's writable layers don't persist if the container is removed.
 You can use [volumes](https://docs.docker.com/storage/volumes/) or [bind mounts](https://docs.docker.com/storage/bind-mounts/) to store files on the host machine.
 1. If your application needs multiple containers (for example, if your Django app uses PostgreSQL), you can use [Docker Compose](https://docs.docker.com/compose/) to simplify their lifecycle.

---

-TODO Michael: I didn't explain shell vs. exec commands as it's already confusing enough.
-I also use shell form everywhere (because most tutorials, including TDio, use it), despite not being the best practice.
-Do you think it's necessary to address that / should I use the exec form?

-Michael: No, I think it's fine.
-They can look at the Docker best practices article for more on shell vs exec

-TODO Michael:
-Considering the explanation, which of the two do you think I should use in the article?
-I'm constantly providing both aliases, but since there are so many, I think it gets confusing - maybe it would be best to stick with one version and provide some sort of appendix at the end with aliases to the commands I used?

-Michael: I mostly used the descriptive format